Back to thoughts

 From graphic design to images

 Sacred visual symbols will exist but they will be less graphic design centred and more image centred.
-Although images will become more important, single images will become less important because you can ask [your preferred AI] to modify and animate any image and soon AI agents will do it automatically to milk cents of cents of every cultural beat.
+However, even as images will become more relevant, single images will become less relevant because you can ask [your preferred AI] to modify and animate any iconic image and soon (if not now), AI agents will do this automatically to milk cents of cents of every cultural beat.

-Remember the DJ Maduro memes?
-Now remember any previous historical image and imagine what people would have done if they had access to [your preferred AI].
-Now realise that the next historical image will be instantly AI memed not by people but by AI agents.
+Remember those DJ Maduro memes?
+Now remember any previous historical image and wonder what people would have done if they had access to [your preferred AI].
+Now realise that the next iconic historical image will be instantly AI memed by AI agents instead of people.
 Meaning will exist but the fetish of the iconic image will almost completely disappear.

 No serious historic images from now on